Solar-network/docs/docs/guidebook/core/plugins/required/core-forger.md

 ## Summary

 `core-forger` offers a top-level wrapper around the forging process.
-While not directly responsible for the block creation logic (that can be found in the Delegate model), `core-forger` coordinates the environment in which forging occurs and updates other Swipechain Core packages on its own forging status.
+While not directly responsible for the block creation logic (that can be found in the Delegate model), `core-forger` coordinates the environment in which forging occurs and updates other Solar Core packages on its own forging status.

 ## Usage